 Things to consider

 This is a physically active trip, so you’ll need a good level of fitness - and unfortunately it’s not suitable for anyone with mobility issues

 It’s a fast-paced itinerary with lots of short stays, so if you prefer a leisurely pace this might not be for you

 This itinerary doesn’t cover south Vietnam, but it can easily be extended to include it

 Adventure caving in Phong Nha National Park isn’t possible from September to December

 You’ll need to be comfortable with camping and some fairly basic facilities!

 Your adventure begins in Hanoi, Vietnam’s capital of over a thousand years.
-Since the rest of the trip is packed with organized activities, we’ve left your time here free to spend as you choose — whether that’s exploring historic sites, checking out the museums, or simply watching the locals practice chess and t’ai chi on the shores of Hoan Kiem Lake.
+Since the rest of the trip is packed with organised activities, we’ve left your time here free to spend as you choose — whether that’s exploring historic sites, checking out the museums, or simply watching the locals practise chess and t’ai chi on the shores of Hoan Kiem Lake.
 However you spend your day, we strongly recommend you leave the evening free to sample the street-food delights of the Old Quarter, sitting shoulder-to-shoulder with the locals as delicious snacks sizzle on food carts and aromatic steam billows out into the night sky.

 See the locals doing their morning exercises by Hoan Kiem Lake as you head out to explore the French Quarter